 JEKYLL also allows the radiation-field to be approximated by the source-function as $I = S(\mathbf{n}, T)$, which depends only on the local state of the matter.
-As discussed by Avrett & Loeser (1988), this approximation is essentially a generalized version of the classical on-the-spot approximation.
-The generalized on-the-spot approximation is intended for use bluewards ground-state ionization edges, which typically have high optical depths and dominate the source-function.
+This option is intended for use bluewards ground-state ionization edges, which typically have high optical depths and dominate the source-function.
 When using this approximation, we only include bound-free opacities and emissivities in the source function, which is likely a good approximation.